littensy/remo/README.md

 ### `getSender(...)`

 Returns the player that sent the remote invocation using the arguments passed to the remote.
+This checks whether the first argument is a table or an instance with a `ClassName` property equal to `"Player"`.

-This is used for finding the `player` argument from a middleware called on the server.
+This is used for finding the `player` argument in a middleware function on the server.

 ```ts
 function getSender(...args: unknown[]): Player | undefined;